Netflix/pollyjs/packages/@pollyjs/core/README.md

 /*
   Register the adapters and persisters we want to use.
-This way all future polly instances can access them by name.
+This way all future polly instances can access them by name/id.
 */
 Polly.register(XHRAdapter);
 Polly.register(FetchAdapter);